Places to Go on a Date in NYC Parks: Winter

 Wave Hill, Bronx

-On warm winter days, come to this 28-acre garden that looks out on a stunningly serene view of the Hudson River and the New Jersey Palisades.
-Things get steamy at the Tropical House, an indoor garden in the Conservatory that's filled with ferns, bromeliads, and rainforest cacti.
+On warm winter days, come to this 28-acre garden that looks out on a stunningly serene view of the Hudson River and the New Jersey Palisades from the pergola.
 Have lunch at the indoor cafe, and be sure to check out the art gallery.
 Wave Hill offers tours of the gardens year-round and hosts events for kids and families, aspiring chefs, gardeners, and artists.

 General admission is $8 per adult, but you can visit Wave Hill for free on Target Free Days—Tuesdays and Saturdays from 9 a.m. to noon.
 More information about Wave Hill